JellyJar/pages-left/README.md

 Goals & Desired Improvements:

-* Percentage
--Add option to round to nearest hundredth rather than whole integer (i.e. 49.57% instead of 50%)

 * Importing
 - Options to import dates and use dates rather than a fixed amount of dates.
 - Options to import time